LLNL/b-mpi3/README.md

 target_link_libraries(your_executable PRIVATE bmpi3)
 ```

-Some systems require loading the MPI module before compiling and using MPI programs, `module load mpi` (or `mpich`).
+Some systems require loading the MPI module before compiling or using MPI programs, `module load mpi` (or `mpich`).

 The library is tested frequently against `openmpi` and `mpich` implementations of MPI.